timisted/TICoreDataUtilities/README.markdown

     NSManagedObjectContext *secondaryContext = [factory secondaryManagedObjectContext];

 The `secondaryManagedObjectContext` method returns a new, `autoreleased` managed object context, with the same persistent store coordinator used by the primary context.

+###Notes
+Assuming you start with a standard (non-Core Data) application template, don't forget to tell the managed object context to `save:`!

 ##To Do List
 * Merge `TIManagedObjectExtensions` into `TICoreDataUtilities`.